Search by Keyword

 Reduce fraudulent insurance claims by employees and customers

 Provide 24x7 access to your system from anywhere in the world

 Surveillance Systems: What to know Before you Buy

 In this age of heightened awareness of security needs, video surveillance systems offer extra pairs of eyes to help you manage your business more carefully.

 Before starting to compare surveillance systems or evaluating potential vendors, sit down and consider your closed circuit television (CCTV) needs.
 First, consider what you want to monitor with your surveillance system.
 General comings and goings?
 Vehicles?
 Do you want to see faces, merchandise, crowds?
-Once you decide what you want to see, choosing components will become easier.
+Once you decide what you want to see?
+What do yo want the system to do, Monitor the area, Detect, Recognition or Identify, choosing components will become easier.

 Next, decide what picture quality you need in your surveillance systems.
 Quality can refer to both how detailed the image is and how fast the frame rate is.
 Frame rate is simply a measure of how many individual pictures make up the video.
 Real-Time; what you see on television, is 30 frames per second.
 Most often, lower end surveillance systems record at slower rates, which result in more jerky-looking images but saves on recording space, choose a system which allows you to adjust the record / playback and streaming video rates.
 You can't prosecute someone with a 7-11 video system... we have all seen this on TV...
 Have you seen this pixelated blur? ....
 No prosecution there...